-To that end, we offer our readers daily features that cover the most important developments shaping the global economy, politics and culture.
+We offer our readers around the globe daily features with original insights into the forces shaping the global economy, politics and culture.

-Given our editorial lens and the fact that our contributors live on all continents, we do not believe in the superiority of any one culture.
+We are ideologically neutral and do not believe in the superiority of any one culture.

 In the late 1990s, I was astounded to realize that, despite all the hoopla about globalization, the great novel on this subject had not yet been written.
 In all likelihood, the great globalization novel cannot ever be written.
 There just is too much material, too many story lines and too many angles to capture in a single book.
 What could be done?